Germantown, New York: Colonization and European-Mohican relations

 In September 1609, Henry Hudson, a trader for the Dutch, sailed up the Mahicannituck.
-The valley was rich with beavers and otters whose fur the Dutch coveted, and in 1614 a trading post was established.
+The valley was rich with beavers and otters, whose fur the Dutch coveted, and in 1614 a trading post was established.
 As the fur trade expanded, making desired furs harder to find, tensions arose between the Mohicans and the Mohawk, who each sought to maintain their share in the fur trade and relations with European allies.
 Wars and their effects contributed to the loss of Mohican land to the point where territory in the Hudson Valley dwindled almost completely by the end of the seventeenth century.
 Mohicans were especially affected by European wars such as King Philip’s War where soldiers from Massachusetts and Connecticut attacked Mohicans.
 In general after war, Mohicans sold land to the Dutch in exchange for needed resources lost in the destruction of indigenous farming and preserved resources.
 As more and more Europeans arrived and settled on the land, the Mohicans’ self-reliance and reliance on the land was eroded by increased dependency on the settlers and their provisions.
 Settlers began dividing the land, establishing fences and boundary lines.
 Eventually, the Mohicans were driven from their territory west of the Mahicannituck and continued to move further east in the early 1700s.

-Robert Livingston, a Scots immigrant, bought thousands of acres from the Native Americans.
-In 1683, Mohicans sold the first land parcel along the Roeliff Jansen Kill to Livingstone in exchange for goods as well as rights to hunting and fishing in the area.
-While Livingstone received a Mohican deed to the Tachkanick settlement in 1685, then built a house in 1689.
+Robert Livingston, a Scottish immigrant, bought thousands of acres from the Native Americans.
+In 1683, Mohicans sold the first land parcel along the Roeliff Jansen Kill to Livingston in exchange for goods as well as rights to hunting and fishing in the area.
+Livingston received a Mohican deed to the Tachkanick settlement in 1685, where he built a house in 1689.
 These exchanges were the beginning of a trade relationship that lasted through 1768.
 He owned a total of 160240 acre at what became Livingston Manor.